 This is the current version of this document.
 You can provide feedback on this policy to the document author - refer to the Status and Details on the pale grey navigation bar above.

 (1) For the purpose of this Policy:

 - 'The Assessor' - Student Services staff member assessing a refund application in special circumstances in accordance with the refund rules, policies and guidelines.
-International Office staff member assessing a standard refund application.
+SCU International staff member assessing a standard refund application.

 - 'Census dates' - The date prescribed by the University in accordance with the Higher Education Support Act 2003 as the date on which a student's enrolment is taken to be finalised.
 A domestic student cannot enrol or withdraw from units after census date without significant academic and/or financial penalties.

 - 'Course' - A course of study is a higher education award or enabling course.
 This may include award courses such as the Bachelor of Arts, Bachelor of Science or non-award and enabling courses such as Preparing for Success.